-nb: for Q800 students ONLY.
+nb: for Q800 / Classics & English students studying texts in Latin ONLY.
 Please submit two practical criticisms in lieu of an essay, either in term 1 or in term 2.
-Further guidance on practical criticisms has been distributed in class: if you do not have a copy of this, please contact Prof. Rimell.
+For further guidance on practical criticisms, scroll down the page (this and similar guidance will also be distributed in class, and can be found in the Module booklet (click to download)

-Write on TWO of the following FOUR passages, answering the question set with specific reference to the Latin text, while paying attention to the guidelines for literary gobbets (scroll down the page, below).
-You will need to consult commentaries and cite and discuss relevant bibliography, presenting each answer as a mini-essay with bibliography and detailed referencing to the text specified.The two practical criticisms should be submitted electronically on Tabula as one document of about 2,500 words in total.
+Write on TWO of the following FOUR passages, answering the question set with specific reference to the Latin text, while paying attention to the guidelines for practical criticisms (scroll down the page, below).
+You will need to consult commentaries and cite and discuss relevant bibliography, presenting each answer as a mini-essay with bibliography and detailed referencing to the text specified.The two practical criticisms should be submitted electronically on Tabula as one document of about 2,500 words (maximum 3000) in total.

 Write on TWO of the following FOUR passages, answering the question set with specific reference to the Latin text, while paying attention to the guidelines for literary gobbets (scroll down the page, below).
 You will need to consult commentaries and cite and discuss relevant bibliography, presenting each answer as a mini-essay with bibliography and detailed referencing to the text specified.The two practical criticisms should be submitted, both electronically and in hard copy, as one document of about 2,500 words in total.